iniffur/movies-API-challenge/README.md

 ## Approach

-- I started with modelling my schemas and hosting my database on MongoDB Atlas
+- **Schema Modeling**: I started with modelling my schemas and hosting my database on MongoDB Atlas allowing me to easily connect to the database and manage it from a web interface
-- After the database was connected, I seeded it with a reasonable amount of data to call the APIs
+- **Seeding**: I populated the database with sample data to test the API endpoints.
+This involved creating JavaScript files that contained JSON data and using Mongoose to insert it into the database
-- Following this, I set up routes files to further help plan the structure of the codebase
+- **Route Setup**: I then created route files for each endpoint of the API, using Express to handle HTTP requests and responses.
+This helped me to plan the structure of the API and keep the code organised.
-- One-by-one, I implemented the API logic and coded in the varied responses - testing with Postman to see if I was getting the required results.
-In this stage, I decided to separate out the business logic into individual service files, as to keep the controller files to their purpose only
+- **API Implementation**: One-by-one I wrote the business logic for each API endpoint, using Mongoose to interact with the database, and Postman to test each endpoint and make sure it returned the expected data.
-- I then went about refactoring, breaking down larger methods and making the code more readable and scalable
+- **Refactoring**: Once I was happy with the implementation, I went back over the code to make it more readable and scalable, breaking down larger methods into smaller ones and removing duplicated code.
+I also separated the business logic into separate service files to keep the controllers focused splely on handling HTTP requests and responses.
-- Once satisfied with this stage, I began to write unit tests in Jest
+- **Testing** I used Jest to write unit tests for each endpoint of the API.
+This helped me to catch bugs and ensure the API was working as expected.

 ## Demo